When I lived in Pittsburgh, my house once lost power for heating for three days in the middle of winter.

 It was not a pleasant experience, but it would have been much more tolerable if we had an electric garage heater, given how heat could permeate other parts of the house.

-In this article, we will be talking about heaters that affect garages rather than whole-house heating units.
+In this article, we will discuss heaters that affect garages rather than whole-house heating units.
 Specifically, we’ll compare electric vs gas garage heaters.

 Types of Electric Garage Heaters

-Electric options stand out for their convenience and portability when comparing electric vs gas heaters, electric heaters are typically more convenient and portable.
-While all of them function similarly, there are three primary options to consider.
+When comparing electric vs gas heaters, electric heaters are typically more convenient and portable.
+While all of them function similarly, there are three primary types to consider.

 Ceramic heaters are similar to fan-forced options, but they switch the metal heating component for ceramic plates.
 These are noticeably more efficient than fans and a better choice for heating large garages.